Quansight-Labs/free-threaded-compatibility/docs/ci.md

 If your project depends on Cython, you will need to install a Cython nightly wheel in the build, as the newest stable release of Cython cannot generate code that will compile under the free-threaded build.
-You likely do not need to disable pip build isolation if your project does not depend on Cython.
+You likely do not need to disable `pip`'s build isolation if your project does not depend on Cython.

-You can install nightly wheels for Cython, NumPy, and SciPy using the following
+You can install nightly wheels for Cython and NumPy using the following install command:
-command:

 ```
-pip install -i https://pypi.anaconda.org/scientific-python-nightly-wheels/simple cython
+pip install -i https://pypi.anaconda.org/scientific-python-nightly-wheels/simple cython numpy
 ```

 Note that nightly wheels may not be available on all platforms yet.
-Windows wheels, in particular, are not currently available for NumPy or SciPy.
+Windows wheels, in particular, are not currently available for NumPy or projects that depend on NumPy (e.g., SciPy).

 You will also likely need to manually pass `-Xgil=0` or set `PYTHON_GIL=0` in your shell environment while running tests to ensure the GIL is actually